 The IANA Functions Budget

-The CCWG-Accountability has determined that a separate petition would be required for each budget or Strategic/Operating Plan being challenged.
-A budget or Strategic/Operating Plan could only be challenged if there are significant issue(s) brought up in the engagement process that were not addressed prior to approval.
+The CCWG-Accountability has determined that a separate petition would be required for each budget or strategic/operating plan being challenged.
+A budget or strategic/operating plan could only be challenged if there are significant issue(s) brought up in the engagement process that were not addressed prior to approval.

 To reinforce the bottom-up, transparent and collaborative approach that ICANN currently uses to enable the community to give input into ICANN’s budget documents, the CCWG-Accountability recommends adding such a consultation process into the ICANN Bylaws for both the ICANN Budget and the IANA Functions Budget.
-The Bylaws must assure that sufficient budget detail is available, in a timely way, for the community to carefully consider Budget matters and provide informed and constructive input – and for this input to be thoroughly considered - prior to the Board making decisions on Budget matters.
+The Bylaws must assure that sufficient budget detail is available, in a timely way, for the community to carefully consider budget matters and provide informed and constructive input – and for this input to be thoroughly considered - prior to the Board making decisions on budget matters.

-A community decision to reject a Budget or a plan after it has been approved by the ICANN Board will be based on perceived inconsistency with the purpose, Mission and role set out in ICANN’s Articles and Bylaws, the global public interest, the needs of ICANN stakeholders, financial stability or other matters of concern to the community.
-The veto could only concern issues that had been raised in the consultations conducted before the Board approved the budget or plan.
+A community decision to reject a budget or a plan after it has been approved by the ICANN Board will be based on perceived inconsistency with the purpose, Mission and role set out in ICANN’s Articles and Bylaws, the global public interest, the needs of ICANN stakeholders, financial stability or other matters of concern to the community.
+The veto could only concern issues that had been raised in the public consultations conducted before the Board approved the budget or plan.

-An SO or AC that is a Decisional Participant in the Empowered Community petitioning to reject a budget or Strategic/Operating Plan would be required to circulate a rationale and obtain support for its petition from at least one other Decisional Participant according to the escalation process.
+An SO or AC that is a Decisional Participant in the Empowered Community petitioning to reject a budget or strategic/operating plan would be required to circulate a rationale and obtain support for its petition from at least one other Decisional Participant according to the escalation process.

-The escalation and enforcement processes for rejecting any Strategic/Operating Plan or Annual Budget would be the detailed process presented in Recommendation #2: Empowering the Community through Consensus: Engagement, Escalation, Enforcement.
+The escalation and enforcement processes for rejecting any strategic/operating plan or budget would be the detailed process presented in Recommendation #2: Empowering the Community through Consensus: Engagement, Escalation, Enforcement.

 Should the power be used to reject the Annual Budget, a caretaker budget would be implemented.
-A caretaker budget is one that provides ongoing funding for crucial ICANN functions, while the issue/s that caused the use of the power are resolved.
-It will be based on current ICANN operations, according to rules developed in the implementation process (which will form a public and transparent “defined approach” to the caretaker budget.
+A caretaker budget is one that provides ongoing funding for crucial ICANN functions, while the issue/s that caused the Empowered Community’s use of the Community Power are resolved.
+It will be based on current ICANN operations, according to rules developed in the implementation process (which will form a public and transparent “defined approach” to the caretaker budget).
 The CCWG-Accountability also recommends that the caretaker budget concept be embedded in the Fundamental Bylaws, including the responsibility of the CFO to establish the caretaker budget in accordance with the defined approach.

 The IANA Functions Budget